flame-engine/flame/doc/tutorials/klondike/step5.md

   );

-  // Constant used when creating Random seed. static const int maxInt = 0xFFFFFFFE; // = (2 to the power 32) - 1
+  // Constant used when creating Random seed. static const int maxInt = 0xFFFFFFFE;

-  // This KlondikeGame constructor also initiates the first KlondikeWorld.
+  // Constructor initiates the first KlondikeWorld.
   KlondikeGame() : super(world: KlondikeWorld());

-  // These three values persist between games and are starting conditions
+  // These values persist between games and are used as starting conditions
-  // for the next game to be played in KlondikeWorld.
-The actual seed is
+  // for the next game in KlondikeWorld. int klondikeDraw = 1;
-  // computed in KlondikeWorld but is held here in case the player chooses
-  // to replay a game by selecting Action.sameDeal. int klondikeDraw = 1;
   int seed = 1;
   Action action = Action.newDeal;
 }
 ```

-Huh!
-What happened to the `onLoad()` method?
-And what's this `seed` thing?
-And how does
-KlondikeWorld get into the act?
-Well, everything that used to be in the `onLoad()` method is now
-in the `onLoad()` method of KlondikeWorld, which is an extension of the `World` class and is a type
-of `Component`, so it can have an `onLoad()` method, as can any `Component` type.
-The content of
-the method is much the same as before, except that `world.add(` becomes just `add(`.
-It also brings
-in some `addButton()` references, but more on these later.
+#### Explanation of Changes

+Ohhh, so what happened to the `onLoad()` method?
+Well, previously, `KlondikeGame` handled everything in the `onLoad()` method, managing all the game components like `Piles` and `Cards`.
+But now, to make things cleaner and more organized, we’ve moved that responsibility over to `KlondikeWorld`.

+Everything that used to be inside the `onLoad()` method of `KlondikeGame` is now in `KlondikeWorld`'s `onLoad()` method.
+This keeps the code more modular, meaning it's easier to maintain and update.
+Instead of `KlondikeGame` getting messy with too many tasks, we let `KlondikeWorld` handle the game setup and logic.

+And what’s this `seed` thing?
+Ah, good question!
+So, the `seed` attribute is like a magic key.
+It lets you replay the same game configuration by selecting `Action.sameDeal`.
+This is super useful when you want to give players the option to retry the exact same game setup.
+The `seed` ensures that the randomness in the game (like card shuffling) can be repeated exactly the same way.
+Think of it as a way to recreate the same starting point in a game.

+So, with the `seed` safely stored in `KlondikeGame`, the `KlondikeWorld` can use it to keep everything consistent between rounds.
+If you choose `Action.sameDeal`, it will load the same shuffled deck and game state, letting you replay that round with the same starting conditions.
+Pretty cool, right?

 ### Using a Random Number Generator seed